Imagine you’re standing in a brightly lit, yet slightly dusty garage.

 Now, you may be asking: so how do I actually delete my files?

 The truth is, unless you’re paranoid enough to want them deleted immediately, they will delete themselves over time.
 As you create more files, edit old files, use programs, or even turn on your computer, more space is needed by the computer to save stuff in memory.
 When a computer needs more space to store stuff, it looks at its clipboard and finds space that isn’t currently being used—like Box 6, folder 3.

 To truly delete your files, you just need your computer to write over them with new data.
-Basically, your computer has to take out documents in Box 6 to make room for new documents to put in, and imagine all the files in these, people like to save everything in pdf with sodapdf.com on their computers.
+Basically, your computer has to take out documents in Box 6 to make room for new documents to put in and that forces your computer to get rid of those documents in Box 6 for good.

 If you’re extremely paranoid or working in a setting where you need to make sure your files aren’t recoverable, the Department of Defense has created the DoD 5220.22-M standard for ensuring complete erasure of a file.
 It states that writing over a file in memory thirty-five times with specific values (zeros the first time, ones the second time, random digits the third time, repeated) will render a file (or a whole hard drive, depending on what you’re trying to do) completely unrecoverable by any means.
 The popular program, Derik’s Book & Nuke (DBAN) automates this process.